VPNL/CytoWhiteMatter/README.md

 # CytoWhiteMatter
 ** Kubota, E.,Grotheer, M., Finzi, D., Natu, V.S., Gomez, J., Grill-Spector,K. (2022).
-White matter connections of high-level visual areas predict cytoarchitecture better than category-selectivity in childhood, but not adulthood. *Cerebral Cortex*. **
+White matter connections of high-level visual areas predict cytoarchitecture better than category-selectivity in childhood, but not adulthood.
+Cerebral Cortex. **

 This repository contains code to analyze the data, compute statistics, and make the individual figure elements.